Whether you are an aspiring pilot or advancing for your first airline interview, having a tattoo on your wrist will create uncertainties.

 Remember this, some airlines have strict rules, and you may not get the job just because of having tattoos.

-Therefore if you are a commercial pilot and have a dream of working in an airline, do not get any tattoos.
+Therefore if you are a commercial pilot and dream of working in an airline, do not get any tattoos.
 At least wait until you operate in an airliner before drawing a tattoo of your favorite airplane on your arms.

 Is general aviation strict on tattoos?